-I offer physical therapy and Pilates rehabilitation or a blend of both, aimed towards restoring you to the “best” you.
+I offer physical manual therapy and rehabilitation exercies or a blend of both, aimed towards restoring you to the “best” you.

-By combining physical rehabilitation and Pilates therapy I can offer a comprehensive treatment plan that could help alleviate your back, joint and muscle pain that may be the result of postural dysfunctions and/or injury.
+By combining these therapies I can offer a comprehensive treatment plan that could help alleviate your back, joint and muscle pain that may be the result of postural dysfunctions and/or injury.

 Massage can be an effective treatment for reducing stress, pain and muscle tension and I offer a range of massage techniques to treat a variety of different conditions.